pedrocorreia/grunt-text-extract/README.md

 # grunt-text-grab

-> Grab and extract text chunks from files using regular expressions and save them to several formats.
+> Grab and extract text chunks from files using regular expressions and save as a single file formated by a user defined template.

 ## Getting Started
 This plugin requires Grunt `~0.4.2`